MaximusTaHan/MVCMovieMockUp/README.md

 The relation between web page requests to the controller and how the controller requests data from the database through the model to display the proper information on the page.

-The app itself can:
+The app itself can: <br />
-  Makes movies with properties
+Makes movies with properties <br />
-    ID
+ID <br />
-    Title
+Title <br />
-    ReleaseDate
+ReleaseDate <br />
-    Genre
+Genre <br />
-    Rating
+Rating <br />

 Displays these movies with CRUD operations available for each.
 Search functions are available through text and a drop down genre filter.
 Validation for the Create action window.

 I learnt a ton from this project.
   How the programs entry point works.